mars-planet/mars_city/servers/kim/doc/kim-sw-reqs.rst

 -----------------------------------
 Description
 ~~~~~~~~~~~
-The kim instance should be able to receive an external audio stream.
+The kim instance should be able to receive a local audio stream.

 Criticality
 ~~~~~~~~~~~